sharxbyte/FixthePy/README.md

 Notes
 -----

-The program should be very easy to adapt to other languages and filetypes. it's a pretty simple program that I made with the help of GPT-4.
+The program should be very easy to adapt to other languages and filetypes. it's a pretty simple program that I made with the help of GPT-4 for personal use, but figured others might benefit from access.

 - This application requires an active internet connection to communicate with the OpenAI API.
 - Please ensure that your API key is valid and has the necessary permissions to access the OpenAI API.